pascalmcme/pands-project-2021/README.md

 ```

 To create summary statistics for the variables I use two features from the pandas module.
-The first lets me refer to a particular variable (column) in the data,data[i]. describe()
+The first lets me refer to a particular variable (column) in the data, "data[i]". "describe()"
 takes this input and creates summary statistics, such as the mean, standard deviation and count.
 To output the summary tables to the text file, I first convert the data to text and use the inbuilt write funtion to append the tables.
 This is a flexible method, which allows titles and text to be added to the tables [13].
 The summary statistics allow us to get a better understanding of the data.
 We can easily see what the averages are for the different variables and the variation between observations.